andrelohmann/codepilot-microservices-template/INSTRUCTIONS.md

 ├── development-services/
 │   └── .gitkeep        ← Placeholder (dev-only services like Ollama, mocks) │
+├── templates/          ← Template files (not copied to new workspace) │   ├── .github/        ← Copy contents to root .github/ in new workspace │   └── .vscode/        ← Copy contents to root .vscode/ in new workspace │
 └── tmp/                ← Runtime data directory (gitignored, created at runtime)
     └── .gitkeep
 ```